echoaj/UsefulCommands/UnTechnical/mental_health.md

 # Imposter Syndrome
 ## Notes
 * Imposter syndrome is a feeling of phoniness and unworthiness when it comes to their achievements.
-* Even though we are highly motivated, we don't really beleive in the credit that comes our way.
+* Even though we are highly motivated, we don't really believe in the credit that comes our way.
 * 70% of people experience imposter syndrome.
 They experience Anxiety, Perfectionism, fear of failure, and Self-Doubt.
-* Imposter syndrome is like a really having a crappy best friend in your head.
+* Imposter syndrome is like really having a crappy best friend in your head.
 I call mine "Dark Alex".
 * Common sayings:
   1. "You don't deserve to be here, these people are really smart"
   2. "You might have done it this time, but I don't know how you will do it next time"